-Ci Siamo – 440 W 33rd St Suite #100 – https://www.cisiamonyc.com/ The amazing Chef Hillary Sterling opened this new restaurant for Danny Meyer.
+Ci Siamo – 440 W 33rd St Suite #100 – https://www.cisiamonyc.com/ The amazing Chef Hillary Sterling opened this restaurant for Danny Meyer.
 I have been dining at Chef Hillary’s previous restaurant, Vic’s, for the past eight years and would follow her anywhere.
 She is serving her delicious Italian food with a broadened menu, and intensified her cooking with a new tool — an open, wood-burning hearth that looks wide enough to roast a wild boar.
 The fireplaces’ smoke and its range of heat, from warm to scorching, changes the way you experience each dish.
 She has the natural skill to light up every taste bud at once; with the contrasts of flavor from briny olives, acidic lemons and heat from Calabrian chiles.
 No wonder it is packed every single night (and was awarded the NYT Top Ten New Restaurants in 2022)!

 Portale – 126 W 18th St – https://www.portalerestaurant.com/ The famous Chef Alfred Portale, who spent 35 years gathering a passionate following at the Michelin Starred Gotham Bar and Grill, struck out on his own opening this innovative Italian restaurant.
 This is what casual fine-dining should be!
 It’s a lovely space that is elegant and deeply intimate at the same time, where you feel at home the minute you enter.
 Potale is not bound by any set cooking tradition and his mouth watering dishes showcase his innovative style.
 Don’t miss the homemade bread, the Lumache pasta, the tuna tartare, his perfectly cooked octopus, the ricotta meatballs, and any of the mains (if he offers the steak as a special, don’t miss it!).

 Oceans – 233 Park Ave South -/https://oceansnewyork.com/ Our favorite seafood restaurant in NYC.
 Park Avenue South is lined with restaurants—from large extravagant expense account settings to the massively trendy—but this dining room will stop you in your tracks.
-First with its looks (an inviting bar that anchors the room up front, while the back is crowned by a raw bar and sushi counter and intimate tables) and then the cooking… Not only is the Sushi & Sashimi excellent but the other dishes must not be missed.
-Must haves: Tuna Tartare, Shrimp Scampi, Charred Octopus, Crab Cakes, Braised Lamb Casarecce (yes, not seafood but the best pasta dish you may have eaten), and the Hawaiian Walu.
+First with its looks (an inviting bar that anchors the room up front, while the back is crowned by a raw bar and sushi counter and intimate tables) and then the cooking… not only is the Sushi & Sashimi excellent but the other dishes must not be missed.
+Must haves: Tuna Tartare, Shrimp Scampi, Charred Octopus, Crab Cakes, Braised Lamb Casarecce (yes, not seafood but the best pasta dish you may have eaten), any of the Sushi Rolls, and the Hawaiian Walu.

-Carlotto – 100 E 19th St. – https://carlottonewyork.com/ – The owners of Oceans recently opened this wonderful Italian restaurant right next door.
+Carlotto – 100 E 19th St. – https://carlottonewyork.com/ – The owners of Oceans opened this wonderful Italian restaurant right next door.
 It’s space is small, warm and cozy and the food so delicious you want to eat there every night.
 If you love sexy, romantic, hotel bars this is the place for you (and you can reserve a seat there for dinner.
 The staff makes you feel at home immediately and the majority are some of my favorites from Oceans.
 They have an interesting wine list, mainly Italian, so let them recommend some of their great selections.
 Don’t miss the Tuna Stuffed Peppers, Crispy Potatoes “Millefolgie”, Fried Artichokes, Beef Carpaccio, Pinsa Romana, and any of the Pastas.

-The Musket Room – 265 Elizabeth St – https://www.musketroom.com/ Chef Mary Attea replaced the original New Zealand chef, Matt Lambert, in early 2020 but it took me till now to become aware of it (blame it on COVID)!
+The Musket Room – 265 Elizabeth St – https://www.musketroom.com/ Chef Mary Attea replaced the original New Zealand chef, Matt Lambert, in early 2020 but it took me till last year to become aware of it (blame it on COVID)!
 She has a regular à la carte menu and two tasting menus, one vegan and one not.
 Yet the place is much more casual and fun than some of the other restaurants with tasting-menus.
 The rooms energy radiates from the bar, where Chuck and I love to dine.
 The space is rustic, and stunning at the same time, and the service is relaxed.
 And the food…yummy – contemporary, subtle, and delicious; turned out by an all female-led kitchen team.
 If on the menu, don’t miss the uni toast with poached shrimp and Calabrian chili, or quail with za’atar and fennel.

 Vic’s – 31 Great Jones Street – https://www.vicsnewyork.com/ Even though Chef Hillary left we still love this restaurant and frequent it on a regular basis.
 The restaurant attracts a lively young clientele, is casual and comfortable, the staff extremely friendly, and the food really good.
 They have a seasonal approach to pizzas, pastas, and many other dishes in a fun Noho setting.